Officer Walter Dennis

-Officer Edwards has been with the Lakeland Police Department for 25 years and is currently assigned to oversee all of the elementary schools.
+Officer Edwards has been with the Lakeland Police Department for 25 years and is currently assigned to Rochelle School of the Arts and Lincoln Academy.
 Officer Edwards offices out of Phillip O’Brien Elementary, but assists the staff at the elementary schools in the City of Lakeland.
 In addition, she is the Program Director for the “Do the Right Thing” program.

 During her tenure with the department, Officer Edwards has served as a Patrol Officer, Gang Liaison Officer, DART member, DART team leader, Field Training Officer (FTO), mentor and counselor at COPS Camp.
 She served as the School Resource Officer (SRO) at Southwest Middle School, is currently the Regional Director for the Florida Association of School Resource Officers (FASRO) and is a member of the Regional Domestic Security Task Force (Education Division).

 Officer Katina Lewis has been with the Lakeland Police Department for 10 years and has recently taken the position as a School Resource Officer and is currently assigned as the Elementary liaison.
 Officer Lewis has served as a patrol officer, along with the duties as a Field Training Officer in the patrol function.
 During her years of service she has been assigned to the Criminal Investigation Division, investigating crimes against children and violent crimes.
 In addition, she has worked as a traffic homicide investigator, is trained in Crisis Intervention (C.I.T.) and serves as a hostage negotiator for the department.

 Along with her work at the department dealing with children, Officer Lewis has dedicated her time as a volunteer Guardian Ad Litem.
 Officer Lewis has a great passion working with children and the youth of our city.
 She has great expectations for herself to make a great, positive impact on the young generation.